venerasf/venera-docs/docs/Script Engine/Introduction.md

 As this is a widely used language in embedded systems, game systems and so on, it has the advantage of being powerful, very light and fast but extremely simple to write algorithms with it.

-To write code for `venera` it is necessary to have a Lua language base, so contact the documentation at the following link: [www.lua.org/docs.html](https://www.lua.org/docs.html)
+To write code for `venera` it is necessary to have a Lua language base, so contact the documentation at the following link: [www.lua.org/docs.html](https://www.lua.org/docs.html).

+Take a look at [[First Script]] to start creating your automations.